HL7/fhirpath.js/README.md

 > ]
 ```

+Internal FHIRPath types can be left unresolved with
+`--no-resolveInternalTypes`.
+By default, CLI output resolves them to standard
+JavaScript types.

 Also, you can pass in a filename or a string of JSON representing a part of the resource.
 In that case, you should pass in the base path from which this part of the resource was extracted.
 ```sh